warda-a7/Api_Fuzzer/README.md

 pyhon used to create api fuzzing tool.

-in this example, we used a machine from hackthebox to text the fuzzing technqiue.
+in this example, we used a machine(backend) from hackthebox to text the fuzzing technqiue.